Brody myopathy

 Brody myopathy, also called Brody disease, is a rare disorder that affects skeletal muscle function.
 BD was first characterized in 1969 by Dr. Irwin A. Brody at Duke University Medical Center.
 Individuals with BD have difficulty relaxing their muscles after exercise.
 This difficulty in relaxation leads to symptoms including cramps, stiffness, and discomfort in the muscles of the limbs and face.
 Symptoms are heightened by exercise and commonly progress in severity throughout adulthood.

 Signs and symptoms

-Symptoms include stiffness and sometimes muscle cramping after exercise and especially when exposed to cold.
+Symptoms include stiffness and sometimes muscle cramping after exercise (pseudo-myotonia) and especially when exposed to cold.
 The most commonly affected muscles are in the arms, legs, and eyelids.
 Individuals with Brody myopathy also sometimes experience weakness, myalgia, and rhabdomyolysis.
+Some have a pseudoathletic appearance with hypertrophic muscles.